The Weeknd Super Bowl 2021 halftime show: What to expect, how to watch for free

 The Super Bowl transcends football.
-Plenty of people tune in who aren't sports fans -- checking out the legendary commercials, the movie trailer premieres, the general spectacle and the star-studded Pepsi-sponsored halftime show.
+Plenty of people tune in who aren't sports fans to check out the legendary commercials, the movie trailers, the general spectacle and the star-studded Pepsi-sponsored halftime show.
 This year's game takes place in Tampa, Florida, on Sunday, Feb.
 7, with the hometown Tampa Bay Buccaneers and Tom "Big Coat" Brady taking on the reigning champion Kansas City Chiefs and QB Patrick Mahomes.
 The headliner is Grammy Award-winning singer The Weeknd, and the musician is psyched to play.

 "We all grow up watching the world's biggest acts playing the Super Bowl and one can only dream of being in that position," the singer said in a statement.
 "I'm humbled, honored and ecstatic to be the center of that infamous stage this year."